mvtab/compose-ai-stack/README.md

 - nvidia-container-toolkit
 - nvidia drivers (tested on Arch proprietary package 'nvidia' 565.77-9)

+For other graphics cards see LocalAI configuration info.

+#### Hardware
+Aproximated:
+- 8 cores CPU,
+- 16/32 GB RAM,
+- Min.
+8GB vRAM (not LHR).

 ## Installation

 A simple demo installation can be achieved with: